jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Tireless Onslaught (Warp Charge: ?)
   If manifested, choose a friendly WRAITH CONSTRUCT unit within 12" of the caster.
-  (after Full Shooting, fire 1 more weapon at the end of phase)
+  (after Full Shooting, fire again at the end of phase - max 3 models in target unit)

 ## Weapons